William G. Irwin: Claus Spreckels

 He partnered with California entrepreneur Claus Spreckels in 1881 to form W. G. Irwin & Co. to handle the Spreckels family interests in Hawaii.
 Spreckels had also considered George W. Macfarlane, aide-de-camp to King Kalākaua, as a potential associate, but ultimately opted for Irwin.
 Variations of Irwin's name would be used for other partnership companies with Spreckels.
 The Oceanic Steamship Company, and J. D. Spreckels and Brothers (sons of Claus), were wholly owned subsidiaries of the Wm.
 G. Irwin and Co.
 Ltd. holding company.
 Among numerous ships built by them was the William G. Irwin barkentine in 1881.

 Spreckels & Company was a holding company also known as the Spreckels Bank.
 Incorporated by Irwin, former California governor Frederick Low and Spreckels, on January 1, 1884, its purpose was to circulate the Kalākaua coinage in Hawaii, and to float loans to the monarchy and government officials.
 Dissolved by November 1, the partners then funneled their banking activities through William G. Irwin & Co.
-The only other bank in Hawaii was Bishop & Company, but proliferation of sugar money necessitated that other banks be allowed incorporation.
+The only other bank in Hawaii was Bishop & Co., but proliferation of sugar money necessitated that other banks be allowed incorporation.
 Towards that end, the legislature passed what became known as the Banking Act of 1884, signed into law by Kalākaua on August 11.

 Spreckels was a practical royalist, who believed the monarchy's labor importation policies benefited the sugar industry.
 After the overthrow of the Hawaiian Kingdom, Spreckels found himself at odds over the issue with other planters, and supported Liliʻuokalani's return to the throne.
 If Hawaii were annexed, the 1882 Chinese Exclusion Act would likely apply to the islands and cut deeply into the plantation labor supply.
 He eventually abandoned his Hawaii involvement, and left the Hawaii business for Irwin and his sons John D., Claus August and Adolph to manage.
 Spreckels took his case to Washington D. C. and lobbied through two administrations against annexation.
 With Spreckels no longer a hands-on partner, his Hawaiian businesses fell to internal issues among his sons.
 Spreckels died in 1908 and Irwin had the Spreckels bank reincorporated as the Bank of Honolulu, Limited.
 William G. Irwin & Co. merged with C. Brewer & Co. in 1909.